ThunderDoesDev/CrawlerBlocker/README.md

 sudo node crawler_blocker.js
 ```

+Each script will install `iptables-persistent` before setting any iptables rules to ensure the rules persist after a reboot.

 ## License

 These scripts are available for educational purposes only under a strict non-commercial, non-distribution license.
 All rights are reserved.